extendedmind/extendedmind/hub/README.md

 # Extended Mind Hub

-Extendedmind hub is a small-scale web server.
+Extendedmind hub is a small TCP/IP server with backup-to-email support.

 Status: **pre-alpha**.
 Not meant for public use.